benjamin-asdf/thread-bot/README.md

 - expectation: bot recieves events from thread, since he can view it

 - what happens: bot doesn't recieve "message-create" event

+> *info* this bug has been resolved in recent versions of disclojrd